Most Advanced CPAP Therapy for Sleep Apnea

 - Adjustments to heat and humidity for patients with sinus congestion

 - Pressure modifications

 Our Specialists Won’t Give Up on Your Sleep

 Sometimes even with adjustments, CPAP therapy doesn’t work.
 At University Hospitals, we’re committed to exploring CPAP alternate treatments, including:

 - Consulting with one of our specialists about INSPIRE therapy, a system that delivers nerve stimulation to airway muscles.
 INSPIRE therapy keeps airways open overnight and does not require a mask.
 It involves a surgical procedure to implant a device similar to a pacemaker.

 - Referring mild to moderate sleep apnea patients to one of our dental sleep specialists.
 They can fit patients for an oral appliance to improve night-time breathing.

-- Asking our bariatric team to discuss weight loss strategies or bariatric surgery for significantly overweight patients.
+- Asking our weight loss specialists to discuss medical, nutritional and bariatric surgery weight loss solutions for overweight patients

 Why We Treat Sleep Apnea